Table manners for kids are really helpful for showing children how to behave socially at mealtimes.

-I’ve read some awful blogs on the internet from others who have shared their advice on teaching children table manners, often from parenting experts but actually who don’t have any professional expertise in children’s feeding, and so I wanted to write this blog to put some more helpful information out there into the world.
+I’ve come across misleading blogs offering advice on teaching children table manners, often from parenting experts but lacking professional expertise in children’s feeding.
+I felt compelled to write this blog to provide genuinely helpful information.

-Feeding children is a messy experience as no doubt you will be well aware, they learn to eat through the sensory systems which involves touching food, playing with food, smelling, chewing and even taste and spat out before it’s ever accepted as a food they like.
+Feeding children is a messy experience as no doubt you will be aware, they learn to eat through their sensory experiences which involves touching food, playing with food, smelling, chewing and even taste and spat out before it’s ever accepted as a food they like.

 These could all be perceived as poor table manners but in reality it’s just how children learn.

-Somewhere around the age of 1 you may want to start introducing some basic manners as now is when we can start to refine those skills and introduce some social skills.
+Somewhere around the age of 1 you may want to start introducing some basic manners because this age is when we can start to refine those skills and introduce some social skills.

 Manners are a social construct and are different from one culture to the next.